afdataschool/vim-bash/_episodes/01-vim.md

 Now, try and type some text.
 What's happening?
 You've seen this before in Juypter notebooks; you are currently in **normal**  (a.k.a. 'control') mode.
 To add text, you need to be in 'insert' or 'edit' mode.

-To enter 'insert' mode, type 'i'.
+To enter 'insert' mode, type `i`.
 You can now type!
 Add some text:

 ~~~
 We interrupt this program to annoy you and make things generally irritating.
 I'm afraid I have no choice but to sell you all for scientific experiments.
 ~~~

-> [random text generator for your general amusement] http://www.montypythonipsum.com/ {: .callout}
+> [random text generator for your general amusement] (http://www.montypythonipsum.com/) {: .callout}

-How do you save your work? ctrl-s will not help you.
-First, you need to go back to normal: mode by pressing esc, then type:
+How do you save your work? `ctrl-s` will not help you.
+First, you need to go back to normal mode by pressing `esc`, then type:

 ~~~
 :w